 - Retaining our founding principles as we stumbled through the early years is one of the more esoteric markers we both doggedly fought to retain.
 While we consider this a success, the struggle is constant and real while the business continues to grow rapidly.
 Professionalising the business is probably necessary, but this can bring with it an internal tension between a socially compassionate entrepreneurial spirit and a perceived need to become corporate.
 We relish this challenge.

-- COVID has presented one or two issues over the last year or so!
+- Covid-19 has presented one or two issues over the last year or so!
 We were fortunate to have a multi-channel business where some sectors continued strongly whilst others stopped.
 Living in a country where support in various forms for both businesses and individuals was made available in the short term was also beneficial.
-The Montezuma’s team were phenomenal in their attitude and approach coping with the ever-changing situation.
+The Montezuma team were phenomenal in their attitude and approach to coping with the ever-changing situation.
 This means we are looking to exit the pandemic as a growing business with an optimistic outlook.

 - Greed is always a challenge in business, and in our experience dealing with such minded businesses is draining and marginally depressing.
 While many genuinely strive to transact in a sensible and realistic way, many do not.
 If everyone was realistic about terms, margins, costs and other transactional elements, I am sure the business landscape in the UK would be healthier and more prosperous.
-I am hopeful that a post COVID Britain brings about a more compassionate and cooperative approach, and that some of the movements gaining momentum (e.g. BCorp) expand their view of business done properly and this trickles down through some organisations who have historically abused their power.
+I am hopeful that a post-COVID Britain brings about a more compassionate and cooperative approach, and that some of the movements gaining momentum (e.g. BCorp) expand their view of business done properly and this trickles down through some organisations who have historically abused their power.

 - I think one’s outlook significantly depends on interpretation and being a cynical optimist.
 Chocolate per se does face some challenges, but enjoyment in chocolate is here to stay, as is the growth and interest in quality food and ingredients.
 Fortunately, we offer both and remain hugely excited by our product development and expansion across all of our sectors.
 Cynical not mad!

 - Retail has not yet hit rock bottom and more closures are only a matter of time.
-In my view COVID has mostly catalysed an already changing sector.
+In my view, COVID has mostly catalysed an already changing sector.
 The most important element will be the re-alignment of rents as demand freefalls, while a downward adjustment in rates paired with an upward introduction of an online sales tax will help prepare a re-shaped high street for the next 10 years.
 These changes present huge opportunities for specialist retailers offering incredible service.